usnistgov/labbench/README.md

     for freq in (915e6, 2.4e9, 5.3e9):
         test.run(center_frequency=center_frequency, duration=5) # passes args to the Task methods
 ```

+The results of this simple test are saved in an SQLite database, 'data/master.db', and subfolders that contain the results of each call to `fetch_spectrogram`.

 ## Installation
 Start in an installation of your favorite python>=3.7 distribution.